0gust1/svelte-local-gpx-viewer/src/README.md

 ## Documentation

-This lib exposes a few svelte components to:
+This lib exposes

+**Svelte Components:**
 - load GPX/GeoJson routes files (local first, persisted in browser's indexedDB)
 - list the loaded routes (and hide/show, delete them)
 - display the routes on a map (using svelte-maplibre)

+**Lib:**
+- a Dexie database wrapper with a table for the routes
+- a store (Dexie's liveQuery) exposing reactive data for the routes
+- a TS type for the routes

 See the demo above for a quick overview.